kienme/Algorithms/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Depth-first_search)

 ## 3. Dijkstra's Algorithm
+Used to find shortest path from a source to all other nodes
 ### Algorithm
 G is the adjacency matrix representing the graph (999 represents ∞).
 'v' is the source node from which shortest distance is computed.